Ryan Jeffers Preview, Player Props: Twins vs. Brewers

-The Minnesota Twins, including Ryan Jeffers and his .556 slugging percentage over his past 10 games, take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.
+Ryan Jeffers -- with a slugging percentage of .556 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Milwaukee Brewers, with Corbin Burnes on the mound, on August 23 at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-3) against the Pirates.

 Ryan Jeffers Game Info & Props vs. the Brewers